U.S. News Rankings

 Paying for School

-At University of Hartford, 80.1 percent of full-time undergraduates receive some kind of need-based financial aid.
+At University of Hartford, 80.8 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $15,965.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.